seamusdemora/seamusdemora.github.io/SerialCommsFromMacOS.md

 Mac OS has the tools needed to communicate with all or most serial devices, but IMHO, they're not documented as well as they should be.
 I found it to be a bit of a trial-and-error process, but having been through that I find it works quite well now.
 Here's my system setup:

-### The hardware:
+### The Hardware:

 If you've got a recently-manufactured MacBook you'll have only USB-C ports (yeah, no DB9 connectors since the '60s :)   This means you'll need an **adapter cable** - a cable with a **USB-C** connector on one end, and a **DB9** connector on the other.
 This is not a DIY cable as there are USB-to-UART interface electronics packaged in the DB9 connector housing.
 My adapter cable is made by Tripp-Lite; it's called a [USB-C to DB9 Serial Adapter Cable](https://www.tripplite.com/usb-c-to-db9-serial-adapter-cable-male-male-5-ft~U209005C).
 I've found the cable itself works well, but it's ***NOT*** configured as a null modem cable.
 This means you'll need another piece of hardware: either a **null modem cable**, or a **null modem adapter**.
-An 8' to 12' cable will be a good choice because the Tripp-Lite adapter cable isn't very long, and that short length will be inconvenient at times.
+A **null modem cable** approximately 3 meters in length may be a good choice because the Tripp-Lite adapter cable isn't very long, and its short length will be inconvenient at times.

+Of course if your serial device is in the next room, you may need a longer cable.
+However, know that beyond a certain cable length, the RS-232 signal will begin to degrade, and eventually cease to function.
+The length limit is a function of *baud rate* and the *capacitance* of the cable used.
+The old RS-232 specification called out 50 feet (16 m) as a length limit, but this was based on a total cable capacitance of 2,500 pf (pico farads).
+By using "modern" cable ([reference](https://www.quabbin.com/tech-briefs/why-cable-capacitance-important-electronic-applications)) it's possible to extend the length of the cable and/or the baud rate - but again, there are limits.

+### A Diversion to [Blether](https://www.thefreedictionary.com/blether) About Maximum Cable Length for RS-232:

+If you need to push the limit on cable length, here's the general approach:

+- Know your operating frequency & [why it's important](https://www.eetimes.com/getting-the-most-out-of-your-twisted-pair-cable/#).
+For <u>example</u>, at 115,200 baud, the cable should have an operating frequency of around 1.5 MHz, roughly (very) estimated as follows:

+   - **transition rate = 115,200 * 1.25 = 144 kHZ**; to account for the start/stop & parity bits

+   - I'll do a bit of "fudging" here in the interest of brevity: **a)** We know that [square waves are rich in harmonics (overtones)](http://www.informit.com/articles/article.aspx?p=1374896&seqNum=7). **b)** Nyquist informed us that we must sample at a rate of at least twice the fundamental frequency to recover that signal.
+If we assume we need the 3rd and 5th harmonics to guarantee "good" signal fidelity at the end of the cable, then Nyquist would say we need:

+      **Nyquist Freq = 2 * 5 * 144 kHz = 1.44 MHz**

+- Find the manufacturer's published specifications for *capacitance per unit length* (at or above the operating frequency).
+As an example, let's choose [this cable](https://www.quabbin.com/products/general-purpose-wire-cable/multipair/rs-232/8508) that has 13 pf/foot (43 pf/m).

+- Do the math: **L<sub>max</sub> = 2,500 / 43 = 58 meters**

-### The driver:
+### The Driver:

 I tried using the driver included (inconveniently on a mini-CD) with the Tripp-Lite cable.
-This was an exercise in frustration, and it really pissed me off because Tripp-Lite couldn't be bothered to do this correctly.
+This was an exercise in frustration, and it really pissed me off! **Why?** ***Because Tripp-Lite couldn't be bothered to do this correctly***.
 Apple's native drivers just didn't cooperate for reasons I still don't understand.
 After wasting too much time, I found an ***excellent*** driver from [Jeroen Arnoldus](https://www.mac-usb-serial.com/).
+Owners of new Macs will be glad to know this driver is compatible with [Mac OS *Catalina*](https://en.wikipedia.org/wiki/MacOS_Catalina).

 ### Using `screen`: